EBiCS/EasyDIY-ESC/README.md

 * **I want more power!!!**
 This might not go well.
 So good luck, you’ll probably need it.
 Please don't blame us when it goes up in smoke.
 But do let us know how it goes.
 Disclamer aside, here are some basic suggestions:
    * Stack another 1mohm shunt on top of the other.
-This will make the max current you can safely read ~160A (Phase RMS)
+This will double the max current you can read.
    * Add thick bus bars to the board.
    * Add more/ bigger bulk caps!
    * Use appropriate wires (thick!)